MeerHusam/book-finder/README.md

 This is a simple book finder app, where users can search for books.
+It is devloped by Rayan Benkhelifa and Meer Husamuddin.